ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C04_Using_Types.md

 Each variable's type is clearly stated.
 A reader can immediately see that `age` should be an integer, `name` a string, and so on.
-Type annotations do not change the runtime behavior of the code--Python will not enforce them at runtime--but they serve as important documentation.
+Type annotations do not change the runtime behavior of the code--Python will not enforce them at runtime.
-They also enable static type checkers and IDEs to detect errors (for instance, if you later try to treat `age` as a string, a type checker would warn you).
+They provide documentation and enable static type checkers and IDEs to detect errors (for instance, if you later try to treat `age` as a string, a type checker warns you).

 Annotating with `None` as a type (as shown for `no_value`) indicates that the variable should hold no value.
 It's equivalent to saying the variable's type is `NoneType`.